sarituba/fishClassification/README.md

 The data is split into training and test sets, and the model is trained to minimize the loss function, with the objective of maximizing classification accuracy.
 ## Usage

-1. Clone this repository or access the Kaggle notebook. https://www.kaggle.com/code/tubasari/fishdataset-bootcamp
+1. Access the Kaggle notebook. https://www.kaggle.com/code/tubasari/fishdataset-bootcamp
 2. Run the notebook to preprocess the data, build the ANN model, and evaluate its performance.

 ## Results